Ellicode/beam/AUTHENTICATION.md

 ## Overview

-The file transfer app now includes an encrypted password authentication system to secure peer-to-peer connections.
+Beam includes an encrypted password authentication system to secure peer-to-peer connections.
 Each device can set a "super secret password" that other devices must know to send files to it.

 ## How It Works